Your Cat’s Headbutting Behavior: What, Why, and Related Questions

 - Cats Headbutting Humans

-When your cat headbutts you, your cat is letting you know you’ve been accepted into his or her family.
+When your cat headbutts you, your cat is letting you know that you’ve been accepted into his or her family.
 It is a sign of trust and love.
-So, you can treat the behavior like a kiss on the cheek.
+So you can treat the behavior like a kiss on the cheek.
 Cats may also use bunting as a way to seek attention.
-By headbutting you, your cat is letting you know that he or she is present, and in need of something.
-This reason for bunting may be more common when you’ve been away from your kitty for a long time, and you weren’t able to give the immediate attention when you returned.
+By headbutting you, your cat is letting you know that he or she is present and in need of something.
+This reason for bunting may be more common when you’ve been away from your kitty for a long time and you weren’t able to give them immediate attention when you returned.

 - Cats Headbutting Other Objects

 If headbutting is a sign of affection, why would your cat show that same sign to the furniture?
 Surely you mean more than the leg of the dining room table!
 Bunting objects like furniture, walls, and the floor spreads your kitty’s scent on the objects.
 This allows your cat to claim the area to make it more comforting, familiar, and safe to them.